Parcel Number 67101-0176

 Frequently Asked Questions

 Energy storage fundamentally improves the way we generate, deliver, and consume electricity.
-Energy storage helps during emergencies like power outages from storms, equipment failures and, accidents.
-But the game-changing nature of energy storage is its ability to balance power supply and demand instantaneously – within milliseconds – which makes power networks more resilient, efficient, and cleaner than ever before.
+Energy storage helps during emergencies like power outages from storms, equipment failures and accidents.
+The major benefit of energy storage is its ability to balance power supply and demand instantaneously – within milliseconds – which makes power networks more resilient and efficient.

 BESS have to apply with municipal, provincial and national permitting and codes and standards.
 The following is a non-exhaustive list of industry standards our Project will comply with: